What is Poly B Plumbing?

 Costs for Replacing Poly B

-The cost of replacing the poly b Plumbing system in your home depends on the size of your home and the contractor doing the work for you.
+The cost of Poly B replacement in your home depends on the size of your home and the contractor doing the work for you.
 Replacing the system is almost always invasive to an extent.
-There are many professionals that have have devised quick ways of re-mediating poly b and getting your home back into the condition exactly as it was before.
+There are many professionals that have have devised quick ways of replacing Polybutylene piping and getting your home back into the condition exactly as it was before.
 There are many factors that can dictate the price of a job.

 - Interior Access